Bealby/grandpas-pocket-watch-shop/README.md

 ![Products](/documentation/readme/products.png/)

-The `Products` page will display products unfieid in size and distributed symetrically in 4 columns for large screens and decreasing to 3, 2 and 1 as screen sizes is reduced.
-This ensures the products are all clearly viewed and not erendered too small on any device screen size.
+The `Products` page will display products unified in size and layed out symetrically in 4 columns for large screens and decreasing to 3, 2 and 1 column as the screen sizes reduce.
+This ensures the products are clearly viewed and not rendered too small on any device screen size.

-Each product will have their Name, Cost and Sku Number displayed underneath.
-A large orange button is then displayed with the text 'ADD TO BASKET' which when hovered over will enlarge slightly and turn a lighter colour of orange.
+Each product will have their 'Name', 'Cost' and 'Sku Number' displayed underneath.
+A large orange button, with the text 'ADD TO BASKET' is viewable to the user and spans the length of the product image width.
+When hovered over the button enlarges slightly and turns a darker shade of orange.
+This allows the user skip the option to seek further details of the product continue shopping.

-There are two features for the user to by pass the 'ADD TO BAKSET' and seek further detailed information on the product which can be naviagted to through clicking the Information icon or hovering over the image.

-This in turn will redirect the user to the `Product Details` page that will diplay the product soley on it's own.
-With the product image being of a larger size and a more decriptive text provided.
+There are of course options for the user to seek more information on a product enabled through cicking on the information icon or hovering over the image itself, which in turn will redirect the user to the `Product Details` page.
+Here the product will be displayed soley on it's own, with a larger image and more descriptive text.

-A button for 'ADD TO BASKET' is displayed again with another link to enable the user to 'Keep Shopping'.
+A button for 'ADD TO BASKET' is also displayed on the `Product Details` page along with another link to enable the user to `Keep Shopping`.

-The goal of the Website is always to encourage a purchase in a friendly manner but always provide the user to move on and continue their navigaiton through the Website.
+The goal of the Website is to always encourage a user to purchase products in a friendly manner yet provide alternative navigation options.

-Once the 'ADD TO BASKET' is clicked an info window will pop up with a nitification of the product added.
-Users will be unable to add the same product twice to a basket and will be informed accordinoy if they do so.
+Once the 'ADD TO BASKET' button is clicked an info window will pop up with a notification of the product added.
+Defensive design prevents the users from adding the same product twice and will be notified accordingly by a pop up window.

 ### Basket App

 ![Basket](/documentation/readme/basket.png/)

-The `Basket` page will display an accumulative list of products added to basket that will include their photo, product name and sku number.
-Each product in the basket will have a delete icon attached which can be clicked and remove product, recalculating costs accordingly.
+The `Basket` page will display an accumulative list of products added to the basket that will include their 'Image', 'Product Name' and 'Sku Number'.
+Each product in the basket will have a delete icon along side it, that is black in colour and red when hovered over.
+The delete icon will remove the product item from the basket and recalculate costs.

+For desktop devices there will be a two column structure, the first showing a list of items in the basket and the second showing the 'Item(s)Total', 'Delivery' and 'Total Cost'.
+As the basket list expands the second column of totals will remian viewable.

-Item(s) total, delivery and total cost will be displayed in a bold and clear font.
-The use will then have the option to click 'CHECKOUT', which will take the colour of black with white font to hihglight it's importance.
+Underneath the totals summary there will be a button to click to 'CHECKOUT', which will take a background colour of black with white font to highlight it's importance.
-The user of course will have the option to click
-'Keep Shopping, always providing the user with options.
+The user will also have the option to 'Keep Shopping', keeping to the trend of providing the user options.

-For smaller devices the information will be displayed as a single column with products in basket being displayed first and then the costs and Checkout item.
+For smaller devices the information will be displayed as a single column with a list of products in basket being displayed first and then the 'Totals' and 'Checkout' icon after.

 ### Checkout App